Metromile

-Metromile, Inc. is a San Francisco-based technology startup that offers pay-per-mile car insurance, licenses a digital insurance platform to insurance companies around the world, and provides a digitally native offering featuring smart driving features, automated claims, and vehicle information.
+Metromile, Inc. is a technology start-up based in San Francisco that provides pay-per-mile car insurance.
+The company also licenses its digital insurance platform to insurance companies worldwide and offers a digitally native product that includes smart driving features, automated claims, and vehicle information.
+In July 2022, Metromile was acquired by Lemonade, Inc.

 Pay-per-mile insurance

-Pay-per-mile insurance is a type of usage-based insurance where the user pays a base rate along with a fixed rate per mile.
-The billing model is intended to benefit low-mileage drivers and does not take driving style or behavior into account (for determining rates or discounts).
+Pay-per-mile insurance is a type of usage-based auto insurance where policyholders pay a base rate plus a per-mile fee.
+It is designed for low-mileage drivers and calculates costs based solely on distance driven, without considering driving behavior.
+This model contrasts with other usage-based insurance programs that assess factors such as speed, braking, or time of travel.
 To measure mileage, the Metromile Pulse device is plugged into the onboard diagnostic (OBD-II) port of the car.
 The OBD-II port is the same port that mechanics use to diagnose issues that trigger a car’s “check engine” light.
 The device then transmits mileage data to servers.
 Metromile provides a full customer service team and 24/7 claims team.
 Metromile began underwriting its own policies in September 2016.

-Per-mile insurance through Metromile is currently available in Arizona, California, Illinois, New Jersey, Oregon, Pennsylvania, Virginia and Washington.
+Per-mile insurance through Metromile is currently available in Arizona, California, Illinois, New Jersey, Oregon, Pennsylvania, Virginia, and Washington.
 Drivers in other states can add themselves to a waitlist to be notified as additional states become available.
 Metromile is only offering personal car insurance policies at this time.